-You ace the interview, get hired, and get down to work.
-Except you can’t give it your best.
-You’re hungover and tackling a BIG project at work is the last thing you want.
-Once again, management notices.
+You ace the interview and you start your new job.
+You are excited about a new opportunity, except that you can’t give it your best.
+You’re hungover, and tackling a BIG project at work is the last thing you want.
+Once again, management notices your lack of effort.

-The people who have the same job you have form the barometer that measures your performance.
+The people who have the same job as you form the barometer that measures your performance.

-If your clean and sober friend produces twice what you do, who’s going to keep a job when cutbacks kick in?
-Not you.
-You have an addiction.
+If your clean and sober friend produces twice what you do, who’s going to keep the job when cutbacks kick in?

-A lot of addicted people experience workplace accidents, costing businesses money.
-If you’re an accident waiting to happen because you’re buzzed at work, you won’t keep that job very long, either.
+Many individuals who struggle with substance abuse experience workplace accidents, costing businesses a lot of money.
+If you’re an accident waiting to happen because you’re buzzed at work, you will not keep that job very long.

-Whether you’ve just noticed the impact of substance abuse on your work, or you’ve been hiding that secret for a long time, get help now.
+Whether you’ve just noticed that addiction is holding back your career, or you’ve been hiding that secret for a long time, get help now.

-At Hawaii Island Recovery (HIR), located on the beautiful Big Island, you’ll discover coping skills that’ll help eliminate addictive behaviors and get you moving up that ladder to success once again.
+At Hawaii Island Recovery (HIR), you’ll discover coping skills that’ll help eliminate addictive behaviors.
+Located on the beautiful Island, we can get you moving up that ladder to success once again.

-It’s time to work smarter, without the use of intoxicants.
+If addiction is holding back your career, It’s time to work smarter without the use of intoxicants.
 That’s how you reach success at work.